Accelerated Distributed Nesterov Gradient Descent: Introduction

 The major technique we use in our algorithm is a gradient estimation scheme \cite{xu2015augmented,di2015distributed,di2016next,qu2016harnessing,nedich2016achieving,xi2016add,nedic2016geometrically}, and we combine the scheme with CNGD. { Briefly speaking, the scheme tracks the average gradient in an efficient way, and it avoids the use of an inner loop as in \cite{jakovetic2014fast,chen2012thesis}.
 We will explain the intuition of the gradient estimation scheme in Section~\ref{subsec:innerloop}. }

 { Finally, we note that our proof uses the framework of inexact Nesterov method \cite{devolder2014first,devolder2013first}.
 It is known that inexact Nesterov methods accumulate error and are prone to divergence \cite[Sec.
 6]{devolder2014first} \cite[Sec 5]{devolder2013first}.
 One key step in our proof is to show that when the error has a special structure, we can still get exact convergence.
 This proof technique may be of independent interest in general inexact Nesterov methods.
-See Remark \ref{rem:inexact_contribution_sc} and \ref{rem:inexact_contribution_nsc} for more details. } The rest of the paper is organized as follows.
-Section \ref{sec:preliminaries} formally defines the problem and presents our algorithm and results.
-Section~\ref{sec:algo_dev} discusses the proof idea, explains the intuition behind the gradient estimation scheme and compare it with the approach using an inner-loop of consensus steps.
-Section \ref{sec:convergence_sc} and Section \ref{sec:convergence_nsc} prove the convergence of our algorithm.
-Lastly, Section \ref{sec:numerical} provides numerical simulations and Section \ref{sec:conclusion} concludes the paper.
+See Remark \ref{rem:inexact_contribution_sc} and \ref{rem:inexact_contribution_nsc} for more details. }

 \textbf{Notations.} In this paper, $n$ is the number of agents, and $N$ is the dimension of the domain of the $f_i$'s.
 Notation $\Vert\cdot\Vert$ denotes $2$-norm for vectors and Frobenius norm for matrices, while $\Vert \cdot\Vert_*$ denotes spectral norm for matrices, $\Vert\cdot\Vert_1$ denotes $1$-norm for vectors, and $\langle \cdot,\cdot\rangle$ denotes inner product for vectors.
 Notation $\rho(\cdot)$ denotes spectral radius for square matrices, and $\one$ denotes a $n$-dimensional all one column vector.
 All vectors, when having dimension $N$ (the dimension of the domain of the $f_i$'s), will all be regarded as row vectors.
 As a special case, all gradients, $\nabla f_i(x)$ and $\nabla f(x)$ are treated as $N$-dimensional row vectors.
 Notation ``$\leq$'', when applied to vectors of the same dimension, denotes element wise ``less than or equal to''.